 Food allergies, particularly nut allergies, are a growing concern across America.
 To help protect the health of campers and staff, we do not use peanuts, tree nuts or nut oils in the preparation of food in our Dining Hall or at outdoor cooking.
-Although Camp Chi does not serve peanut butter, a delicious soy alternative is available.
+Although Camp Chi does not serve peanut butter, a delicious soy or sunflower alternative is available.
 We will not serve items where the label indicates that the food contains peanuts or tree nuts, but we may serve packaged items that state that a product has been produced in a factory or on machinery where nuts may have been present, or similar language.
+While botanists and scientists do not consider coconut to be a nut they are classified as nuts by the FDA, We do serve some item with coconut.
+Please indicate on the camper forms if you child is specifically allergic to coconut.
 Although serious efforts are being made, Camp Chi cannot guarantee an entirely nut free facility, as nut products and gluten are not always clearly labeled.